 The other nice thing about memberships is they’re modular.
 In working with a lot of clients, not all the content has to be done at the very, very beginning.
 What I tell folks is, you only need to be as far out as your customers are.
 You launch, you just have to have month one done, and then your prospects, they’re going to go into month two, and then month three and month four.
 You just have to be in front of them.
 That’s all.
 You just have to be in front of them.
 As long as you’re in front of them, then you can take the class, you can take the material wherever you want to go, wherever they want to go, but you just have to be in front of them.

 If you launch your course and you sell 100 of them this month, then before they get to that 30-day mark where month two should show, you can put whatever content you want in there.
 You have a 30 day lead time on all of it, which is nice.
-You don't have to create this big ass five, six hours worth of video.
-You don't have to create that all in one shot.
-You can create it.
-You just need a good plan, a good mind map, or a good outline, of the stuff you want to create, and then you're just going to create month one, month two, month three, month four, and it becomes painless.
+Six hours’ worth of video and you don’t have to create this big ass five.
+You just need a good plan, a good mind map, or a good outline, of the stuff you want to create, and then you’re just going to create month one, month two, month three, month four, and it becomes painless.
 You just need to stay in front of your members.

 There are going to be some members who want access to it all.
-They're going to say, "Well, I bought a year.
-I should have access to it all so I can zip through it."
-You can just, well, hold on, just tell them, it's not what we do.
-We don't want to overload you with content.
+They’re going to say, “Well, I bought a year.
+I should have access to it all so I can zip through it.”
+You can just, well, hold on, just tell them, it’s not what we do.
+We don’t want to overload you with content.
 The reason we put together this membership site in month one, month two, month three, the reason we put it together like this is so you retain it.
 So you understand it.
-So you can implement it in your life and your business.
-You don't have to zoom through all of this.
-You paid for a year.
-You have access for a year.
-We're going to go through this one chunk at a time.
-At the end of the day, that's really what it's all about.
+You can implement it in your life and your business.
+Also, you don’t have to zoom through all of this.
+You paid for a year and will have access for a year.
+We’re going to go through this one chunk at a time.
+At the end of the day, that’s really what it’s all about.

 You can go to niche-based.
 My note is you can go niche based or you can go abroad.
 That’s true.
 You can have a broad membership that focuses on lots of different things.
 Or you can go niche-based.